 Let’s you’re focused on a bodybuilder style of diet, with all your macros and micros carefully calculated.
 While you’re on your plan you come across the principles of the Paleo approach.
 So you modify your diet habits accordingly and you’re now ready to train and prep for competition.
 After only a couple of weeks, it’s time for you to try that new intermittent fasting protocol you read about while in the toilet.
 And the cycle continues.

 Such a cycle accomplishes nothing because you’re not giving anyone option the time to show effects.
 Jumping from diet to diet is like doing berimbolos one day, then kata gurumas the next while preparing for competition.
 The body needs time to adjust to any external stimulus.
 It is a complex machine of hormones that need to be kept in an equilibrium and carefully manipulated towards your goals.

-So choose an option that is sustainable for you and do not change it for at least 6 months.
+So, choose an option that is sustainable for you and don’t change it for at least 6 months.